dwarvesf/research/breakdown/zen-mcp-deep-dive.md

 #### 4. Dual Prioritization Strategy

+**Problem**: For optimal token usage, we want newest content first (recent context is most relevant).
+But for LLM understanding, we want chronological order (natural conversation flow).

+**Why This Matters**: When token budgets are tight, we must choose which content to exclude.
+Excluding the most recent context would break conversation coherence, but presenting content out-of-order confuses LLMs.

-Two-phase approach that prioritizes newest content but presents chronologically.
+**Solution**: Two-phase approach that prioritizes newest content but presents chronologically.

 ```python
 def get_prioritized_files(context: ThreadContext) -> list[str]: